CERTIFIED CONSTRUCTION SPECIFIER

 Stansen Specifications is a woman-owned sole proprietorship.
 So that I provide the best possible consulting service, I make it a point to maintain a flexible workload so that I am able to respond quickly to the changing needs of the architects I work for.

-I have spent more than 22 years administering my own specifications in the field learning the value of a well written and understandable Division 1.
+I have spent more than 35 years administering my own specifications in the field, learning the value of a well written and understandable Division 1.
 Many architects consider Division 1 sections to simply be ‘boiler plate’.
 But they are indispensable when a project manager has to administer a job.
 They should be used as the core basis for running a project efficiently and within budget.

-Prescriptive of performance based specs written in Microsoft Word with emphasis on concise presentation, accurate coordination with drawings, clear documentation, and general plan review.
+Prescriptive or performance based specs written in Microsoft Word with emphasis on concise presentation, accurate coordination with drawings, clear documentation, and general plan review.

 Condensed specifications for design development.